PlanetaryOrbit/orbit/README.md

 ## Contributing

 View the [contribution guidelines](./CONTRIBUTING.md) for more information on how to contribute to Orbit.
+Failure to follow these guidelines may result in your pull request being rejected.

 ---